-Crisp and Taylor (2009) advise this definition focuses primarily on patient care.
-Yet, in 2002 the ICN provided a new definition of nursing which centres more on adding the nurses' input into policy (Crisp & Taylor, 2009, p.
+Crisp and Taylor (2009) highlight that this definition focuses primarily on patient care; however, in 2002 the ICN provided a new definition of nursing that centres more on adding nurses' input into policy (Crisp & Taylor, 2009, p.
 2).
 This definition is as follows: